jentery/mdia360v2/essay.md

 ## What to Submit

+Please submit:

-Please submit a DOCX, ODT, PAGES, PDF, MOV, or MP4 file containing your essay along with any other files you wish to attach.
+1. A DOCX, ODT, PAGES, PDF, MOV, or MP4 file containing your essay,
+2. The title of the intended publication venue, and
+3. Any other files you wish to attach.

 Transcripts of video essays are welcome but not expected for this assignment.

 ## When to Submit It